 Overall, if you're trying to build or improve your credit, it might not be a good idea to engage in credit card churning.

-More: Get your full credit report and credit score for free.
+More: Get your credit score and credit monitoring for free.
 Learn more.

 When you really shouldn't churn credit cards